Aloe Vera Cold Damage — Signs and Recovery

 Symptoms

-- translucent or water-soaked patches on leaves
+- translucent, water-soaked patches appearing on one or more leaves

-- mushy sections that were firm before
+- sections that were firm the day before now feeling mushy or squishy

 Causes

-Freeze or near-freeze temperatures
+Freeze or near-freeze exposure

 How to Fix It